akzhy/Vara/README.md

 	},
-	autoAnimation:true, // Boolean, Whether to animate the text automatically queued:true, // Boolean, Whether the animation should be in a queue letterSpacing:0 // Number, space between each character }],{
+	autoAnimation:true, // Boolean, Whether to animate the text automatically queued:true, // Boolean, Whether the animation should be in a queue delay:0,     // Delay before the animation starts in milliseconds letterSpacing:0 // Number, space between each character }],{
 	// The options given below will be applicable to every text created,